grinvaldsjanis/grinvaldsjanis/README.md

 </p>

 ### About me
-From a young age, I was always fascinated by technology and the incredible things it could do.
-Even though I was curious about programming and the ability to create digital products, I never really thought I would become a programmer myself.
-Instead, I started exploring my interests in 3D modeling, design, and architecture.
-I have also worked on some web projects as a product owner and technical director.
+From a young age, I've been fascinated by technology and its boundless potential.
+Although I never expected to become a programmer, my curiosity in digital product creation led me to explore my interests in 3D modeling, design, and architecture.
+I've also gained experience working as a product owner and technical director on some web projects.

-I am relatively new to programming, but I have gained some experience in HTML, CSS, Typescript, React, Next.js, and some of the React libraries and CSS frameworks.
-Although my experience is limited, I am eager to learn more and to apply my creativity and problem-solving skills to new programming challenges.
-In addition to my interest in web development, I'm also excited about mobile development and have recently started learning about Flutter.
-I hope to gain more experience in this field and apply my design and problem-solving skills to creating innovative mobile apps.
+While I'm relatively new to programming, I've learned HTML, CSS, Typescript, React, Next.js, and various React libraries and CSS frameworks.
+I'm eager to expand my skills and apply my creativity and problem-solving abilities to new programming challenges.
+Apart from web development, I'm also enthusiastic about mobile development and have started learning Flutter to gain more experience and create innovative mobile apps.

-My experience in 3D modeling, design, and architecture has given me a unique perspective on problem-solving and creativity.
-I've learned to think spatially and visualize complex systems, which has been helpful in designing user interfaces and working with web layouts.
-Additionally, my background in architecture has taught me to think systematically and design things in a modular, scalable way.
+My experience in 3D modeling, design, and architecture provides me with a unique problem-solving perspective and creative approach.
+I've honed my spatial thinking and visualization skills, which prove helpful in designing user interfaces and web layouts.
+Moreover, my background in architecture has taught me to think systematically and design modular, scalable systems.

 ### Skills
 * Spatial thinking, design and PO experience